GET STARTED TODAY

 WHAT DOES A DIAGNOSTIC MEDICAL SONOGRAPHER DO?

 A Diagnostic Medical Sonographer is a trained professional who operates special imaging equipment to create images or conduct tests.
 The technicians use these images and test results to help physicians assess and diagnose medical conditions.
-Sonographers and technologists may work closely with physicians and surgeons before, during, and after procedures.
+Sonographers and ultrasound technologists may work closely with physicians and surgeons before, during, and after procedures.
 Responsibilities and duties include, but are not limited to:

 - Perform diagnostic ultrasound examinations with competency